How Glycol Is Used in Closed Loops

 • DowFrost HD: Bright yellow, low-toxicity propylene glycol for food applications

-While automotive antifreeze, which is bright green, technically contains glycol, do not use it in a closed loop system.
+While automotive antifreeze, which is bright green, technically contains glycol, it is not ideal for a closed loop system.
 This product contains silicates, which can negatively impact heat transfer.
 Additionally, the coloring makes most water chemistry tests impossible to interpret.
 Avoid this type of product in closed loop systems.
 Only use ethylene or propylene glycol.

 Differences Between Ethylene Glycol and Propylene Glycol

-Ethylene glycol is most commonly used for closed loop system freeze protection due to its extremely low freezing point and ability to contract when it freezes.
-However, for any systems that process food or have potable water contact with the glycol, ethylene glycol will not suffice due to its toxicity.
+Ethylene glycol is most commonly used for closed loop system freeze protection because it has a considerably low freezing point and can contract when it freezes.
+It supports heating, cooling, ventilation and gas compressing systems.
+However, for any systems that process food, ethylene glycol is unsuitable due to its toxicity.

 Read More About Glycol in Closed Loops